pmunts/muntsos/README.txt

     python3 to 3.12.3, rsync to 3.3.0, net-snmp to 5.9.4, and tcpdump to
     4.99.4

+-   7 May 2024 -- Upgraded 64-bit Raspberry Pi kernels to 6.6.30.
+Added
+    enscript extension package.
+Added Application Note #17 about printing from MuntsOS.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development